JanHerca/urantiapedia/output/wikijs/en/help/roles.md

 * It will be important to have the aptitude to work in a team in open source environments.
 * Good level of English as all documentation and code comments are in English.

-## “Chief Editor” Profile
+## “Editor-in-Chief” Profile

-*Chief Editors* can also contribute content via GitHub, just like Admins, even in bulk loads.
+*Editors-in-Chief* can also contribute content via GitHub, just like Admins, even in bulk loads.
 They do not manage the website but have all the editing capabilities of an Administrator, with the exception of *The Urantia Book*, *The Bible* and some other sensitive content.
-Check [Chief Editors help](/en/help/github).
+Check [Editors-in-Chief help](/en/help/github).

 * They have an account in this with editing permissions, and another in [GitHub](https://github.com/).
 * They add content to both Urantiapedia projects in GitHub: [Urantiapedia](https://github.com/JanHerca/urantiapedia) and [Urantiapedia-backup](https://github.com/JanHerca/urantiapedia-backup).
 They can do bulk load of changes using the second project.